thedyingofthelight/AlignmentBenchmarking/README.md

 ```
 ./your_script_name.sh
 ```
-I have a lot of directories, so the scripts aren't the easiest to read.
-Sorry!
+File paths in the scripts are unique to the directory structure of the original project, so it might be a bit confusing to read.